-Health & Fitness: Aspria’s Maria Luisa Fissasegola shares her expertise with a quickstart guide meditation.
+Health & Fitness: Aspria’s Maria Luisa Fissasegola shares her expertise with a quickstart guide to meditation.

 The words ‘meditation’ and ‘mindfulness’ are cropping up with increasing regularity – but what does it all mean, should you be doing it… and how do you even start?